artemkv/frontend_guidelines/README.md

 Having the complete application state in a single place has a great advantage.
 In many frontend applications, the components are highly dependent.
 Right now, as I'm typing in the Visual Code editor window, the status bar, a completely separate component, is updating the line length while preview on the right is showing rendered markdown.
 If we made the text to be stored on a level of an editor component, we would have a hard time keeping the rest of UI in sync.

 This is why React is suggesting [lifting state up](https://react.dev/learn/sharing-state-between-components).
 I find this confusing, as in my opinion, it suggests that the local state should be a default.
+In fact, some React docs (see [memo](https://react.dev/reference/react/memo)) directly says that: _prefer local state and don’t lift state up any further than necessary_.

-I would rather advocate for having **all the state on top by default**, and exceptionally pushing the state down, when it's really needed (e.g. when parts of the application UI are truly independent and can be seen as separate application; the rule of thumb: if you can imagine it as a separate frame, then it can be a new state root; see also: ephemeral state).
+Here is where I disagree with React.
+I would rather advocate for having **all the state on top by default**, and exceptionally pushing the state down, when it's really needed (e.g. when parts of the application UI are truly independent and can be seen as separate application; the rule of thumb: if you can imagine it as a separate frame, then it can be a new state root; see also: _ephemeral state_).

+Having a big part of an application state spread across low-level components, with parts of it bubbled up to various levels of the component depth, possibly up to the root, means you completely give up on having a single consistent view on your application state.
+In fact, you completely lose track of what constitutes your state.
+And just like a state, there is a good chance in that case that all the business logic of state update is also spread across all components.

 #### Ephemeral state